-It looks like Software Outsourcing is the way to go because from the past few years, we’ve been bombarded with news of Offshoring and outsourced call centers, testing, Software Development Outsourcing, projects and entire IT infrastructures.
+It looks like software outsourcing is the way to go because over the past few years, we’ve been bombarded with news of Offshoring and outsourced call centers, testing, software development outsourcing, projects, and entire IT infrastructures.
 Think and ask a question to yourself, what’s the value of the knowledge your staff members learn in the work that planning to outsource?
-Think before jumping on the outsourcing bandwagon because where you give up new value while Software Outsourcing.
+Think before jumping on the outsourcing bandwagon because where you give up new value while software outsourcing.

-If you are thinking for offshore outsourcing, then remember these points before opting for that:
+If you are thinking of offshore outsourcing, then remember these points before opting for that:

 For better efficiency insist that the software development company keep the same team for your project’s duration.
 And the documentation list that is necessary for this process otherwise, the time you spent training their people is wasted and you’ll have to start the training process again for Offshore Outsourcing.